joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ![Graph of visualizer MSE loss over time.](/pong-visualizer-mse-loss.png)

-Several quirks of Pong and the Atari 2600 make visualizing a very difficult problem.
+Several quirks of Pong and the Atari 2600 make visualization a difficult problem.
 For example, in Pong, the smallest parts of the image are also the most important; the ball is only 2&times;4 pixels, so the neural net can completely ignore it and still achieve high accuracy.
 Sadly, the ball proved to be almost impossible for the visualizer to predict regardless of network size or training time.

 I suspect the ball prediction problem is unsolvable due to a quirk in the Atari 2600 architecture.
-This console uses its RAM in a very different way from modern computers.
+This console uses RAM in a different way from modern computers.
 Some claim the Atari 2600's RAM does not capture the entire game state and that the ball's position and velocity may be stored in external registers, not RAM.
 Truly a sad day for me.

 But besides the ball, the visualizer works well enough to use!

 ![Visualizer examples](/pong-mse-examples.png)

 I experimented with many different architectures and loss functions, but nothing improved the results significantly.
-The next section will dive into more detail on that, but I recommend scrolling past it unless you are really interested in loss functions for some reason.
+The next section will expand on that, but I recommend scrolling past it unless you are really interested in loss functions for some reason.

 #### Visualizer Loss Functions